United States Secretary of the Army

 The secretary of the Army (SA or SECARMY) is a senior civilian official within the United States Department of Defense, with statutory responsibility for all matters relating to the United States Army: manpower, personnel, reserve affairs, installations, environmental issues, weapons systems and equipment acquisition, communications and financial management.

 The secretary of the Army is nominated by the president of the United States and confirmed by the United States Senate.
 The secretary is a non-Cabinet-level official, subordinate to the secretary of defense.
 This position was created on September 18, 1947, replacing the secretary of war, when the Department of War was split into the Department of the Army and Department of the Air Force.

-On February 25, 2025, Daniel P. Driscoll was confirmed as the secretary of the Army, and was sworn in to office later that day.

 Roles and responsibilities

 The Army senior leadership consists of two civilians; the secretary of the Army and the under secretary of the Army—and two military officers of four-star rank—the chief of staff of the United States Army and the vice chief of staff.

 The secretary of the Army is in effect the chief executive officer of the Department of the Army, and the chief of staff of the Army works directly for the secretary.
 The secretary presents and justifies Army policies, plans, programs, and budgets to the secretary of defense, other executive branch officials, and to the congressional Defense Committees.
 The secretary also communicates Army policies, plans, programs, capabilities, and accomplishments to the public.
 As necessary, the secretary convenes meetings with the senior leadership of the Army to debate issues, provide direction, and seek advice.
 The secretary is a member of the Defense Acquisition Board.

 The secretary of the Army has several responsibilities under the Uniform Code of Military Justice, including the authority to convene general courts-martial.